Numerical Identification of Stationary States and Their Stability in a Model of Quantum Droplets: Conclusions and Future Challenges

 These findings, particularly at the bifurcation level, present several challenges for future numerical exploration.
 Quantifying and understanding the emerging bifurcation landscape in more detail remains an important direction.
 While the vast majority of instabilities were identified and corroborated, a small number of examples merit further clarification.
 These include subtle numerical effects associated with a rotational-invariance eigenpair (Fig.~\ref{mu2}~D), unexpected spectral behavior due to potential additional symmetries (Fig.~\ref{S_E_10p}~D), and changes in the number of unstable eigenvalues near fold points (Fig.~\ref{S_E_20}~C and Fig.~\ref{sol_new}~A).
 The latter suggests a possible bifurcation or an intrinsic turning-point phenomenon that remains to be fully clarified.
 These isolated spectral features warrant dedicated future analysis.

 While this work focused on some of the most fundamental branches, examining higher-order excited states is of considerable interest.
-Additionally, multiple extensions of the problem merit further study.
-First, the original experiments were 3D in nature and employed the cubic-attractive/quartic-repulsive form of the 3D eGPE~\cite{cheiney2018bright}.
-Thus, 3D generalizations of the present considerations, while computationally intensive, are both feasible and experimentally relevant~\cite{patrick3d}.
+Additionally, multiple extensions of the problem merit further study. {First, the original experiments were 3D in nature and employed the cubic-attractive/quartic-repulsive form of the 3D eGPE~\cite{cheiney2018bright}.} Thus, 3D generalizations of the present considerations, while computationally intensive, are both feasible and experimentally relevant~\cite{patrick3d}.
+In pursuing such extensions, recent studies have reported the modulational instability and discrete quantum droplets in quasi-one-dimensional optical lattices, obtained through reductions of the 3D extended Gross-Pitaevskii equation (eGPE)~\cite{otajonov2025modulational}, providing a useful starting point for further investigations.
 Second, we studied a reduced two-component model assuming similar spatial profiles for the components.
 Exploring the full two-component model, where components can differ, is an important future direction~\cite{simosstathis}.
 Performing corresponding multi-component computations in 2D and 3D, analogously to studies in the cubic nonlinearity case~\cite{patrick3d2c,CHARALAMPIDIS2020105255}, is also a natural avenue for future work.
 Lastly, while the above suggests that much remains to be done at the existence, stability and overall bifurcation analysis landscape, studies associated with the dynamical evolution of such states, especially the unstable ones, in all of the above settings are also key in connection to acquiring a detailed understanding of experimental observations.
 Such studies are currently in progress and will be reported in future publications.